A business can be considered a marital asset if it was acquired or started either before the marriage or during…

 - And more

 With over 23 years of experience, we are licensed to practice family law in the state of Virginia and the District of Columbia.
-To schedule a family law consultation for stepparent adoption, contact Graham Law by calling 703-687-6817 today!
+To schedule a family law consultation for stepparent adoption, contact Graham Law Firm, PLLC by calling (703) 443-9360 today!